Tuba

 Musician Bio

-A year after switching to the tuba, Anthony Kniffen became only the fifth tuba player in sixty years to win the Interlochen National Music Camp concerto competition.
-His first professional orchestral experience a year later, at age 18, was playing Principal Tuba on a concert in the Chicago Symphony Orchestra under Sir Georg Solti as part of their tuba audition.
-Another year later he joined the Honolulu Symphony Orchestra and was subsequently appointed Principal Tuba of the Indianapolis Symphony Orchestra in September 1997.
-He later slowly finished his studies at Indiana University with a Bachelor’s of Music Performance and was awarded a Performer’s Certificate, having studied with Daniel Perantoni and Harvey Phillips.
-He also studied with Gene Pokorny and Arnold Jacobs of the Chicago Symphony, and Robert Tucci, of the Bavarian State Opera Orchestra and Floyd Cooley, of the San Francisco Symphony, and Bernard Schneider, St. Louis Symphony Orchestra.
+Anthony Kniffenâs first professional orchestral experience, at age 18, was as acting Principal Tuba in the Chicago Symphony Orchestra for a concert under Sir Georg Solti.
+A year later he joined the Honolulu Symphony Orchestra for eight seasons, and was appointed Principal Tuba of the Indianapolis Symphony Orchestra in 1997.
+His teachers have included Daniel Perantoni and Harvey Phillips, both at Indiana University, Gene Pokorny and Arnold Jacobs of the Chicago Symphony, Robert Tucci, of the Bavarian State Opera Orchestra and Floyd Cooley, of the San Francisco Symphony.

-Playing along with such diverse groups as folk artists the Makaha Sons of Ni’ihau in Hawaii to the Buselli-Wallarab Jazz Orchestra here in Indianapolis, Mr. Kniffen has also performed with the Saint Louis, Minnesota, Detroit and New Mexico symphony orchestras and recorded numerous discs with the Cincinnati Symphony Orchestra.
-He has toured the United States extensively with Summit Brass and in Japan with Sierra Brass.
-He has won four concerto competitions and appeared as soloist with the Honolulu and Indianapolis Symphony Orchestras.
-Other solo appearances include regional and international tuba conferences and colleges, including his alma mater, Indiana University.
-A highlight of Mr. Kniffen’s career was performing the John Williams Tuba Concerto on an ISO Classical Series Concert under the baton of Mario Venzago in February of 2008.
+Playing along with such diverse groups as folk artists The Makaha Sons of Niâihau in Hawaii to the Buselli-Wallarab Jazz Orchestra here in Indianapolis, Mr. Kniffen has also performed with the Saint Louis, Minnesota, Detroit and New Mexico symphony orchestras and recorded numerous discs with the Cincinnati Symphony Orchestra.
+In the â90s, he toured the U.S. extensively with Summit Brass (“America’s Large Brass Ensemble”) and Japan with Sierra Brass.
+A winner of four concerto competitions, other solo appearances include regional and international tuba conferences and colleges, including his alma mater, Indiana University.
+A highlight of Mr. Kniffenâs career was performing the John Williams Tuba Concerto on an ISO Classical Series Concert under the baton of Mario Venzago in 2008.

-Mr. Kniffen is the ‘play-along’ tuba player on a Hal Leonard educational project called, “Essential Elements 2000,” and can also be heard on a tribute CD to jazz legend David Baker, “Basically Baker” (volume one), and on the popular 2010 recording, “CSO Resound: The Chicago Symphony Orchestra Brass Section Live.”
+Mr. Kniffen is the âplay-alongâ tuba player on a Hal Leonard educational project called, âEssential Elements 2000,â and can also be heard on a tribute CD to jazz legend David Baker, âBasically Baker,â and, most notably on âCSO Resound: The Chicago Symphony Orchestra Brass Section Live.â

-His teaching career began at the University of Hawai’i and for a time here at the University of Indianapolis.
-A great honor has been to fill in for sabbaticals at the University of Cincinnati College-Conservatory of Music, Ball State University, and several times for his mentor, Dan Perantoni at IU.
-Mr. Kniffen was appointed Instructor of Tuba at Butler University in 2018, and was recently also appointed Euphonium Instructor.
+His teaching career began at the University of Hawaiâi and continued here at the University of Indianapolis, before joining Butler University.
+A great honor has been to fill in for sabbaticals at the University of Cincinnati College-Conservatory of Music, and several times for his mentor, Dan Peranatoni at IU, and for a semester at Ball State.
+In 2015, he traveled to Hokkaido, Japan for their prestigious annual euphonium/tuba workshop.